Audi Q7 SUV - Engines, drive & performance

 The least powerful 228bhp 3.0-litre diesel engine takes 7.3 seconds to go from 0-62mph and has an impressive amount of pulling power from low down in the rev range.
 This means the Q7 shouldn't have any problems gathering pace, even when fully laden.
 However this entry-level diesel can feel strained at speed.
 It's also noisier when pushed, producing a noticeable diesel rattle, so we would recommend the more powerful diesel engine.

 The standalone non-hybrid petrol engine in the standard Q7 range is badged 55 TFSI and produces 335bhp.
-It gets its power from a turbocharged 3.0-litre V6 engine, and is the quickest model in the Q7 line-up with a 0-62mph time of 5.9 seconds.
-It’s an impressive time considering the car weighs well over two tonnes.
-A downside of the performance offered by this model is the fuel economy, which is officially claimed to be 26.9mpg but will drop to the low twenties during normal driving.
+It gets its power from a turbocharged 3.0-litre V6 engine, and is the quickest model in the Q7 line-up with a 0-62mph time of 5.9 seconds and a top speed of 155mph.
+It’s an impressive acceleration time considering the car weighs well over two tonnes.
+A downside of the performance offered by this model is its fuel economy, which is officially claimed to be 27.4mpg but will drop to the low twenties during normal driving.

 If you want power above all else, the flagship SQ7 is the one to go for.
 It has a twin-turbocharged 4.0-litre V8 petrol engine that produces 500bhp, an increase of 71bhp over the outgoing V8 diesel engine.
 The switch to petrol power has had a considerable impact on the car’s performance, reducing the benchmark 0-62mph time from just under five seconds, to 4.1 seconds.